South Wishaw Parish Church: Refurbishment

 The church and hall accommodation were refurbished during 2012 and 2013.
 The original galleried interior was transformed by the removal of the side galleries, the downstairs pews and the pipe organ.
 The original narthex area has been enlarged and a glass wall inserted linking the sanctuary to the narthex.
 A disabled toilet has been installed in the narthex.
 The floor is made of engineered oak, and the seating is now flexible and comfortable.
 A multi-media system was installed with screens and monitors through the sanctuary, allowing multiple uses, with internet and TV access.

-The large hall has been transformed.
+Rev Dr Klaus of Buwert noted that the large hall has been transformed.
 The old stage area has been removed and the new modern and industrial kitchen has been installed.
 Above this area there is a much needed storage.
 The old kitchen area has been converted into a computer suite with 10 internet enabled computers, for the community members usage.

-The remaining areas have been repainted and refloored, what made the building fresh and welcoming.

 Currently, there is one final phase of the refurbishment outstanding.
 It is hoped that the entrance area into the hall accommodation will be expanded to create a meeting place, that can be utilized along with the improved facilities.

 Ministry

 The Rev Dr Klaus of Buwert, LLB BD served as minister until October 2013 when he translated to Muthil with Trinity Gask and Kinkell in the Presbytery of Perth.
+Prior to serving in Wishaw, Klaus was minister of the Linked Charged of Kinlochleven with Nether Lochaber from 1981 - 1999.
 Klaus was called to serve in Wishaw initially in 1999 to the congregation of Thornlie Church.
-The three Church of Scotland congregations had a vision for the 21st century in which a new church building would be established in the centre of town, equipped and fit for serving the town and the Lord for many years to come.
-Sadly this vision didn't carry through to the original plans, but it was this vision that brought Klaus and his family to Wishaw.

-Prior to serving in Wishaw, Klaus was minister of the Linked Charged of Kinlochleven with Nether Lochaber from 1981 - 1999.
+Thornlie Church closed in 2004 and was merged with Chalmers Church in the Chalmers building to form Wishaw: South Wishaw Parish Church.

 The Rev Terence C Moran was inducted as the minister on 27 August 2015.